 - Compostable packaging needs to be in the right composting conditions in order to break down.
 Commercial, also known as industrial, composting creates the perfect balance of microbes, moisture and warmth, so that compostable packaging can be included in food waste recycling.
 Learn more about composting in our Composting section on the About page.

 - Can I compost Vegware at home in my garden?

-- Home composting conditions and the householder's skills vary, so we don't make any claims here, but there have been successful trails using hot compost bins.
+- Home composting conditions and the householder's skills vary, so we don't make any claims here, but there have been successful trials using hot compost bins.

 Additionally, some Vegware packaging is certified home compostable, including our NatureFlex products and biobags.
 For the best results, we advise industrial composting.

 - Can I include Vegware in my household food waste collection?

 - Within a UK household food waste collection, our products would be recognised as contamination.
 Unfortunately, at present compostables are not wide spread enough for UK councils to adapt their collections to include compostable packaging along with food waste.

 In the Republic of Ireland, all businesses and householders are required to have a brown bin, which goes to organics recycling for composting, and can include Vegware.

 - Compostables are still relative newcomers compared to other materials, so trade collections aren’t available everywhere,

 but Vegware is actively changing that in the UK, and assisting clients worldwide to help them identify solutions.